 English

-At Peg’s Creek Primary School, we have put in place a series of whole-school practices and programs in English including Letters & Sounds, Words Their Way, Talk 4 Write and Reciprocal Reading.
+At Peg’s Creek Primary School, we have put in place a series of whole-school practices and programs in English including PreLit – K, InitiaLit – PP, Sounds Write – PP-Year 2 and Year 3-6 Spelling Mastery.

 Teachers regularly collaborate about what and how they teach West Australian English Curriculum; share resources and ideas; and analyse school and system data to set achievement targets for our students.

-Peg’s Creek Primary School also provides intervention for those students in Pre-Primary to Year 2 who experience difficulty with literacy skills.
-Our Mini-Lit groups build on the work being done in classes with Letters & Sounds, to give students extra support.
+Peg’s Creek Primary School also provides intervention for those students in Year 1 to 3 who experience difficulty with literacy skills.
+Our Mini-Lit and InitiaLit groups build on the work being done in classes with Sounds-Write, to give students extra support.

 Mathematics

-At Peg’s Creek Primary School we continue to focus on improving every child’s learning in Mathematics.
+At Peg’s Creek Primary School we continue to focus on improving every child’s learning in Mathematics through the PR1ME mathematics program.
 We would like all children to develop confidence with Mathematics and encourage, through our whole school processes, what is effective teaching and learning practices.

 Science